Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Experiments and Results

 \subsection{Evaluating the Proposed Three-Stage Training Pipeline}

-This section is the main experiment that comprehensively evaluates the proposed method.
-Table \ref{tab:canary_results} shows the results.
-The exact values of these scores or singling out the best scores are not enough to provide insights, because they will vary in practice based on hyperparameters and datasets.
-First, notice that both SSL pretrained models are consistently better than random initialization and close to each other, across the training set sizes and individuals.
+\autoref{tab:canary_results} shows the main experiment that comprehensively evaluates the proposed method.
+The exact values of these scores vary in practice with hyperparameters and datasets, and this work is not an incremental improvement on a public benchmark.
+What matters here is to gain insight.
+First, note that both SSL-pretrained models consistently outperform random initialization across training set sizes and individuals.
 Additionally, the data augmentation is particularly useful in the few-shot setting.
 However, the performance seems to reach a ceiling as the training size grows (with negligible fluctuation), which is due to the peculiar distribution of a bird’s syllables, i.e., extreme class imbalance.
-This indicates the number of recordings or duration is not an appropriate measure of required training data.
-See the \hyperref[sec:discussion]{Discussion} section for practical guidelines and more insights about this.
-Overall, the data augmentation is either better or similar to the equivalent model without it.
-A similar argument holds for the semi-supervised pot-training.
-The recommendation is to use all three stages, and the training framework is robust, considering there was no validation set as well.
+This indicates that the number of recordings or duration is not an appropriate measure of required training data.
+This will be discussed further, along with practical guidelines, applications, and future directions.
+A similar argument holds for the Semi-SL pot-training.
+Overall, the training framework is robust, even without a validation set for tuning and early stopping.